pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

      protected void onDestroy(){...};
  }
 ```

-> These methods are invoked in a serial order in normal scenarios and there are many other methods, which can be overridden, when required as show in below image.
+These methods are invoked in a serial order in normal scenarios.
+There are many other methods, which can be overridden when required, as shown in below image.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/901e7627-d1c4-4a56-97d4-d6bb1f547989.png)

-* Context : A `context` is a special object which is used to access the resources and files(assets,XML constants) contained in application.
+* Context : A `context` is a special object which is used to access the resources and files (assets, XML constants) contained in application.
 Activities has their own context and can be used as `YourActivityName.this` which is internally initialized by Application object.

-	Note: `getContext()` will give current host activity's context and `getApplicationContext()` will give the context of the application.
+    `getContext()` will give current host activity's context and `getApplicationContext()` will give the context of the application.
 These methods are not accessible in normal classes but they can be passed as values.

 * Manifest : `manifest.xml` contains information about app which is required by android OS to grant permission to access resources like storage, Internet, SMS and registered activities etc. Every activity or customize application class (if there is any) should be registered in `manifest.xml`.

-	*A minimal manifest file*
+    *A boilerplate manifest file*
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"